datawire/pro-ref-arch/README.md

 This repository contains a core set of tested configurations for Ambassador Pro that integrates monitoring, distributed tracing, and more.

+Information about open source code used in Ambassador Pro can be found in `/*.opensource.tar.gz` files in each Docker image.

 ## Quick start

 If you're new to Ambassador Pro, check out https://www.getambassador.io/user-guide/ambassador-pro-install for a quick start.